 Though revenue targets are important, and what a majority of sales teams use as their performance measurement, this isn’t the only important factor.
 There are many Key Performance Indicators (KPIs) you can measure in sales, so choose them carefully to reflect deeper detail about your team.
 Read this blog for some more information, but with KPIs remember – keep them quantitative, keep them relevant and measure them properly!

 This seems like another obvious one, but we’re often scared to communicate too often, at the fear of seeming like a pushy manager.
 This is not the case!
 To manage an excellent team, you need to communicate often and always keep the door open.
 Send daily catch up emails, have AM and PM huddles, weekly 1-2-1s, monthly team roundups – whatever you need.
 This does several things, it keeps transparency in the group – everyone knows where they stand, all the time.
 It’s motivating, nothing gets you more pumped in the morning than some team spirit, and it shows that you care.
-Your team will want to do you proud and bring you the results you need, if you show them that you want to invest time in their career, and that you have a genuine desire to see them reach success.
+If you show them that you want to invest time in their career and that you have a genuine desire to see them reach success, your team will want to do you proud and bring you the results you need.

 9) Be a team